 'Florence Foster Jenkins' (2016)

 Meryl Alert!
-Meryl Alert!
 The 2016 biographical comedy Florence Foster Jenkins is based on the real life titular opera singer, whose self-belief far outstripped her talent.
 Grant plays her husband and manager St. Clair Bayfield, whose efforts to preserve his wife's illusions of greatness extend to buying and destroying every newspaper featuring a negative review in the vicinity.
-The film sees Grant on "career-best form" according to the Guardian's film critic Mark Kermode.
+The film sees Grant on " career-best form" according to the Guardian's film critic Mark Kermode.
+Watch it on Amazon.

 So to sum up: Grant has played multiple Oxbridge types, a malicious director, a supportive stage husband, an MI6 agent, and a failed actor-turned dog food commercial star.
 There's no denying it: Hugh Grant can do an awful lot more than rom-coms.
 (Although the rom-coms are pretty darn great.)